How to Prepare Images For a Training Dataset?

 • change object size and distance/zoom

 This is especially true for cases when you want to recognise real-world objects.
 They always vary a lot in their background, image quality, lighting etc. Take this into account and try to create as a realistic dataset as possible.
 Realistic in the way of how you are going to use the model in future.
 Training with amazing images and deployment with low-res blurry images won’t deliver a good performance.
-Don’t worry if you can get enough images, our platform is able to augment images and generate more data during the training of the machine learning model.
+Don’t worry if you can get enough images, our platform can augment images and generate more data during the training of the machine learning model.

 When working with coloured objects, make sure your dataset consists of different colours.